erik-riklund/wow/README.md

 )
 ```

-> The `enUS` locale is the default locale for the framework.
+> The `enUS` locale serves as the default language for the framework.

-#### Adding external translations
+### Adding external translations

-Translations for strings can be added by external addons using the `backbone.registerLocalizedStrings` method.
-This approach allows addons to contribute translations for various languages to other plugins, enhancing the overall localization process while fostering a collaborative ecosystem.
+External addons can contribute translations using the `backbone.registerLocalizedStrings` method.
+This fosters collaboration by allowing developers to expand language support for plugins created by someone else.

 ```lua
 backbone.registerLocalizedStrings (